 Our department is known for its undergraduate mentoring, and we rely on faculty-student collaboration for departmental innovation.
 With over 500 students, sixteen faculty, and six staff members, our department’s mission is to nurture project-ready engineers who better industry, society, and the planet through responsible innovation.Why We're In KEEN

 As our engineering program was taking shape and developing in the late 00’s and early 10’s, we came across KEEN and we were immediately struck by its goals and the similarity to what we were trying to build.

-Our KEEN partnership affords our engineering program a vital network of academic peers, our faculty a network of colleagues eager to revolutionize engineering education, and our students a multitude of academic benefits.
-Together these opportunities will help Madison Engineering to be the best undergraduate engineering program for the world by helping our faculty, students, and alumni flourish professionally and personally.
+That resonance in mission and approach continues to this day, as we work to develop the next generation of entrepreneurially-minded engineers.
+Our KEEN partnership affords our engineering program a vital network of like-minded academic peers, our faculty a network of colleagues eager to evolve engineering education, and our students a multitude of academic benefits.
+Current Work

 - Entrepreneurial Mindset Development Through a Learning and Wellness Commons: Activities and events are organized by students, led by students, and for students.
 Coordinators help in managing the space, promoting collaboration, and also enable individual and group tutoring in areas of learning and wellness.

 - Sustainable Design and Entrepreneurship Through Product Dissection: An expansion of a senior engineering design course to include sustainable design and entrepreneurship as core themes.
 It embeds sustainability tools and concepts by equipping students with the knowledge and resources to take their sustainability-focused innovations to the next level.